profburke/swiftreplmadness/README.md

 ## Swift REPL Madness

+(*Thanks to @Pitometsu I was able to update this for Swift 4*)

-In order to use a Swift package in the REPL you need to
+In order to use a Swift package in the REPL you need to add a dynamic library product to `Package.swift` So, for example, if you have a package named `Sample`, you need to add the following to the package manifest:

-1. build a shared library (this is not done by default)
-1. pass the appropriate flags to the REPL

-Given a package, the necessary incantation to build it is as follows:
+    products: [

+        . . .

+        .library(
+            name: "swiftreplmadness",
+            type: .dynamic,
+            targets: ["swiftreplmadness"]),

+        . . .

+    ],

+Now build as usual:

-    swift build -Xswiftc -emit-library
+    swift build

-This will build the Swift package and create the dynamic library.
-Then to be able to use it from the REPL (assuming the Package is named `sample`):
+Then to be able to use it from the REPL:

-    swift -I .build/debug -L . -lsample
+    swift -I .build/debug -L .build/debug -lSample

 At this point, the REPL will start up and from its prompt, you can `import` the package and use it's public declarations:

-    Welcome to Apple Swift version 3.0 (swiftlang-800.0.46.2 clang-800.0.38).
-Type :help for assistance.
+    Welcome to Apple Swift version 4.0.2 (swiftlang-900.0.69.1....
-      1> import sample
+      1> import Sample
-      2> // do something with the sample package...
+      2> // do something with the Sample package...

 #### See it in action

 The code in this repo includes a sample package named `swiftreplmadness` which defines one public data type, `simplestruct`.
 You can use the included `Makefile` to build the package and start up the REPL.
-Simply change to the project's root directory and type `make'.
+Simply change to the project's root directory and type `make`.

 #### (Un)License